MicrosoftDocs/winrt-api/windows.ui.xaml.controls/navigationviewbackbuttonvisible.md

 ### -field Auto:2

 The system chooses whether or not to display the back button, depending on the device/form factor.
+On phones, tablets, desktops, and hubs, the back button is visible.
+On Xbox/TV, the back button is collapsed.

 ### -field Visible:1